Neil Auerbach

+Neil Z. Auerbach (born December 3, 1958) is a private equity investor and a pioneer in the sustainable investment sector.
+Over the course of his 20+ years in the sustainability sector, Auerbach has led over 30 investments in 26 countries and is known for his early leadership in the financial services industry’s transition to clean energy investment.
+Auerbach is the CEO & Chairman of Hudson Sustainable Group, based in Miami, Florida.

 Goldman Sachs

 After working in the Debt Capital Markets and Credit Derivatives units at Goldman Sachs, Auerbach joined Goldman's Special Situations Group in December 2003.
 He began to focus on the renewable energy industry in the U.S. and went on to launch the alternative energy investment business within the Special Situations Group with a principal focus on wind and solar energy.
 During Auerbach's tenure in the Group, he invested over $1.5 billion of firm capital in wind energy, solar energy, and biofuel companies and established a track record of developing, closing, and funding unique structured financings.
 Auerbach led several of Goldman's most successful renewable energy investments, including Horizon Wind Energy, SunEdison, and First Solar.

-Hudson Clean Energy
+Hudson Clean Energy Partners

-In 2007, Auerbach was joined by another Goldman colleague with whom he co-founded Hudson Clean Energy Partners, an independent private equity firm.
-Auerbach currently serves as Co-Managing Partner with John Cavalier, who joined Hudson as Co-Managing Partner in 2008 from Credit Suisse's Global Energy Group, where he was chairman.
+In 2007, Auerbach was joined by two other Goldman colleagues to found Hudson Clean Energy Partners (“HCEP”), an independent private equity firm.
+Auerbach served as Co-Managing Partner with John Cavalier, who joined Hudson in 2008 from Credit Suisse's Global Energy Group, where he was chairman.

-Hudson has over $1 billion in assets and invests in sectors that include wind, solar, and hydroelectric energy, biofuels, biomass, smart grid, electric vehicles, energy efficiency, and storage.
-Hudson's inaugural fund, Hudson Clean Energy Partners, L.P., held a final close above its target in 2009 at $1.024 billion and was one of the few first-time funds to exceed its target amount, despite adverse global economic and market conditions due to the financial crisis.
-Since the fund's inception, Hudson sold its stake in Recurrent Energy to Sharp Corporation of Japan.
+HCEP raised over $1 billion in assets and invested in sectors including wind, solar, and hydroelectric energy, biomass, smart grid, energy efficiency, and storage.
+HCEP wound down its operations gradually beginning in 2014.
+John Cavalier departed in 2017.

-In 2011, Hudson Clean Energy Partners expanded into China, opening an office in Beijing and appointing Zhongmin Shen as Head of China Operations.
-As part of its expansion into China, Hudson announced plans to establish an RMB fund to invest in China's clean energy markets in partnership with The Yangzhou Municipal Government Financial Affairs Office.
-According to Hudson, the joint venture will enable substantial new investment in China, help harness the country's manufacturing prowess, and bring foreign technologies to China's domestic market.
-In 2012, Hudson Clean Energy Partners purchased a minority stake in GSE Investment Corporation (GSEI), a Chinese company operating in the waste-to-energy and wastewater treatment space.